 Introduction: Card Stock Trainer Airplane [STEM Plane]

 This easy-to-build airplane includes two wing shapes in the plans.
-Additional wings can be created and subjected to experimental testing.
-The fuselage design allows wings to be replaced with a bare minimum of effort.
+Additional wings can be created and subjected to testing.
+The fuselage design allows wings to be replaced effortlessly.

 A 1/2" diameter vinyl thread protector (or thread cap) is used to mimic a cowling and protect the nose.
 It's an inexpensive item that is available at hardware stores.
-A substitute piece could be fashioned from chipboard.
+A substitute piece could be fashioned from chipboard rolled into a cylinder.

 Other than the nose cap, only card stock and chipboard are needed to make this plane.
-I use chipboard from food packaging (such as cracker boxes).
+I used chipboard from food packaging (such as cracker boxes).
 You can buy 12" x 12" sheets of chipboard at your local arts and crafts store, and that works well.
-Due to variations of weight, you may need to adjust the center of gravity by sliding the nose cap back or by adding a little clay (or kneaded eraser) in the nose cap to increase the weight.
+Due to variations of weight, you may need to adjust the center of gravity by sliding the nose cap back or by adding a bit of clay, or even a small metal washer, in the nose cap to increase the weight.